 Driving Habits

-When it comes to the lifespan of your drum brakes, your driving habits play a significant role.
+When it comes to the of your drum brakes, your driving habits play a significant role.
 Do you tend to slam on the brakes at the last minute, or do you practice smooth and gradual braking?
 Aggressive driving behaviors can put unnecessary strain on your brakes, causing them to wear out more quickly.
 By adopting a more gentle approach to braking, you can the lifespan of your drum brakes and ensure they perform optimally for longer.

 Environmental Conditions